 There are a couple of factors to consider when planning your own route, first among them road safety, your budget and timeline.

-If your Georgia itinerary allows for it, I recommend giving this journey an entire day.
-There are plenty of places to stop between Tbilisi and Batumi.
-If you’re in a rush, you can get to Batumi in as little as 5.75 hours when you travel by train.
+If you’re in a rush, you can get to Batumi in just over 5 hours when you travel by train.
 Rail is the safest and most comfortable overland option.

 Please note: This post contains affiliate links, meaning I may earn a commission if you make a purchase by clicking a link (at no extra cost to you).
 Learn more.